Herschel Grammar School

 Specific training for the Pastoral and SEN team includes:

-We work closely with Educational Psychologists and Behavioural Support services, along with Speech and Language specialists, Hearing and Visual Impairment specialists, medical professionals, occupational therapists and physiotherapists.
+We work closely with Educational Psychologists and Behavioural Support services, along with:

-This information has been collected from third party providers therefore the Slough Family Information Service website and Slough Borough Council cannot accept responsibility for the accuracy of this information and recommends that parents, carers, young people, residents and professionals check with providers regarding DBS (Disclosure & Barring Service) and OFSTED registrations and CQC registrations
+This information has been collected from third party providers.
+Slough Information and Services Guide and Slough Borough Council cannot accept responsibility for the accuracy of this information and recommend that parents, carers, young people, residents and professionals check with providers regarding DBS (Disclosure & Barring Service), OFSTED and CQC registrations.